 Field Description Only Show Same SSID Select (check) this box to restrict the list of available parents to those with the same SSID as the radio you are configuring.
 Refresh Click this button to re-scan the network and update the devices in the list.
 Mac ID A unique hexadecimal number that identifies any Ethernet device.
 SSID Network Name (Service Set Identifier).
 Channel The radio channel on which the device is transmitting.
-The channel list indicates the channel number as well as the frequency (2.4 gHz or 5 gHz).
-Important: The RadioLinx RLXIB radio is supplied with a dual-band antenna that supports both frequency ranges.
-If you use a different antenna with the RLXIB radio, you must choose a channel and frequency range supported by the antenna.
+The channel list indicates the channel number as well as the frequency (5 gHz).
 RSSI Received Signal Strength Indication.
 Security The encryption type enabled for the device.
-Speed The IEEE 802.11 connection speed (a, b, or g).
-The RadioLinx RLXIB radio supports all three 802.11 connection speeds.
+Speed The IEEE 802.11 connection speed.
 Cost Parent selection cost.
 Age The length of time (in seconds) since the radio last saw a packet from this MAC address Hops The number of hops to the Master.
 A value of 0 (zero) is shown for non-ProSoft devices.

-This list contains both 802.11 devices that are part of the same SSID as the RLXIB itself (for example, "Minerals") as well as devices that belong to different SSIDs (for example, "Network1" and "ProSoftInternal").
+This list contains both 802.11 devices that are part of the same SSID as the RLXIB-IHA itself (for example, "Minerals") as well as devices that belong to different SSIDs (for example, "Network1" and "ProSoftInternal").
 This list is updated continuously and can be used for many purposes.